digiapulssi/docker-zabbix-agent/README.md

 Items known NOT to work properly:

-* Number of logged in users (Zabbix uses who command inside docker container which shows the number of loggers users inside the container, not inside the host)
+* Number of logged in users (Zabbix uses `who` command inside docker container which shows the number of loggers users inside the container, not inside the host)
-* Filesystem discover does not work but host filesystems can still be monitored vfs.fs items
+* Filesystem discover does not work but host filesystems can still be monitored with vfs.fs items
 * To get `Checksum of /etc/passwd` to work, you need to update item key to `vfs.file.cksum[/host/etc/passwd]`

 ### CoreOS